shaksham08/Microfrontend-learning/README.md

 # Sub app execution context

+- When we run products app in isolation then there it knows where to render (which element id to render all the list)
+- But when we run the same app its not necessary that container would have the same div with same id.
+- In this case container should have control over where to render any sub MF.

 - Context/Situation #1
 - We are running this file in development in isolation
 - We are using our local index.html file